rfoligno/tool-glsl-editor/README.md

 # GLSL Editor App
 Cross-platform GLSL editor application created with [glslEditor](https://github.com/patriciogonzalezvivo/glslEditor) and [Electron](https://github.com/electron/electron).

+Currently the app is simply a submodule wrapped in an Electron shell.
+This is an attempt to keep development of the editor in the primary repository, but this process may change.

 ## Usage